RenCupquellovero/OpenSteamInjector/README.md

 OpenSteamInjector is a lua and manifest injector for steam: this allows you to trick steam into thinking that you bought a game legitimately and so it let's you install it for free

+## Warning
+This program is only meant to use if you legally own a game, we don't have any responsability if you get in legal trouble for something related to this, you can't blame us as we warned you.
 ## Depencies
 - customtkinter
 - tkinter if on unix/linux